microsec/passbyme2fa-client-php/README.md

 Alternatively, copy the contents of the "PassByME" folder into somewhere that's in your PHP `include_path` settings or just click the 'zip' button at the top of the page in GitHub to download the archive.

-## Require passbyme-client in your code
+## Require passbyme2fa-client in your code
 If you use composer just load the composer autoloader:
 - `require_once 'vendor/autoload.php';`